KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

 ### Euler axis-angle solution space for mapping kinematic chains
-If we assign an initial local coordinate system to vector a, for example, if we set choose it to be aligned with the global coordinate system then we can see the Euler axis solution space for reorientation of this local coordinate system.
+If we assign an initial local coordinate system to vector a, for example, if we set it to be aligned with the global coordinate system then we can see the Euler axis-angle solution space for reorientation of this local coordinate system.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig1.gif" width="700">
 </p>

-Alternatively, we can choose a simpler example, with an initial local coordinate system for vector a where the Y axis (green) is alligned with the vector.
+Alternatively, we can choose a simpler orientation, with an initial local coordinate system for vector a where the Y axis (green) is alligned with the vector.
 In this case, the solution space is more easily visualised.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig2.gif" width="700">